vigneswara-propelo/harness-core/on-prem/kubernetes_installer/harness/components/mongodb-replicaset/README.md

   db.my_users.createIndex({email: 1})
 ```

-Tail the logs to debug running indexes or to follow their progress
+Tail the logs to debug running cdIndices or to follow their progress

 ```sh
 kubectl exec -it $RELEASE-mongodb-replicaset-0 -c bootstrap -- tail -f /work-dir/log.txt